sgonzalesallan/WarpSDK-iOS/README.md

 ### Logging In

-In order to log in to a user account, you would use the `.login(username:String, password: String, completion: { (success, error) in })` method:
+In order to log in to a user account, you would use the `.login(username: String, password: String, completion: { (success, error) in })` method:

 ```Swift
 WarpUser().login("username", password: "password") { (success, error) in